 State Description Not Ready to switch on The drive performs basic initializations after power-on.
 The drive function is disabled The transition to this state is automatic.
 Switch On Disabled The drive basic initializations are done and the green led must turn-on if no error is detected.
 The drive is not Ready to switch on; any drive parameters can be modified, including a complete update of the whole EEPROM data (setup table, TML program, cam files, etc.) The motor supply can be switched on, but the motion functions cannot be carried out yet.
 The transition to this state is automatic.
 Ready to switch on The motor supply voltage may be switched on, most of the drive parameter settings can still be modified, and motion functions cannot be carried out yet.
 Switched On (Operation Disabled) The motor supply voltage must be applied.
-The power stage is switched off.
+The power stage is switched on (enabled).
+The motor is kept with zero torque reference.
 The motion functions cannot be carried out yet.
 Operation Enabled No fault present, power stage is switched on, motion functions are enabled.
 If the operation mode set performs position control, the motor is held in position.
 If the operation mode set performs speed control, the motor is kept at zero speed.
 If the operation mode is torque external, the motor is kept with zero torque.
 From this state, the motor can execute motion commands.
 Quick Stop Active Drive has been stopped with the quick stop deceleration.
 The power stage is enabled.
 If the drive was operating in position control when quick stop command was issued, the motor is held in position.
 If the drive was operating in speed control, the motor is kept at zero speed.
-If the drive was operating in torque control, the motor is kept at zero torque.
+If the drive was operating in torque control, the motor is kept at zero speed.
+If the drive was operating in torque control, the motor is kept at zero speed.
 Fault Reaction Active The drive performs a default reaction to the occurrence of an error condition Fault The motor power is turned off.
 The drive remains in fault condition, until it receives a Reset Fault command.
 If following this command, all the bits from the Motion Error Register are reset, the drive exits the fault state

-5.2.1 Object 6040h: Controlword
+5.2.1 Object 6040_h: Controlword